norvig/paip-lisp/docs/chapter5.md

 `  (elt choices (random (length choices))))`

-The actual ELIZA !!!(span) {:.smallcaps} program had a few complications that don't show up in this version.
+The actual ELIZA program had a few complications that don't show up in this version.
 First, there was an alias method for associating several words with the same pattern; both "mother" and "father" could be associated with the "family" pattern.
 There was also a synonym mechanism that would treat "don't" and "do not" or "everybody" and "everyone" the same.
 In the case of input with several comma-separated phrases, each phrase was processed separately, and the response with the highest priority was selected.
-In addition, the original ELIZA !!!(span) {:.smallcaps} had a "memory" mechanism.
+In addition, the original ELIZA had a "memory" mechanism.
 When no pattern matched the input, it said something like "Tell me more about X," where X is some input given earlier.
 Finally, our version has fewer rules.
 Despite the shortcomings of our version, it can occasionally hold up its end of a conversation, as shown below: